 1. Perform well on the GMAT/GRE/Executive Assessment (EA).

-2. Take in-person classes.
+2. Take in-person or online classes.

 3. Take on analytical assignments at work.